konspyre/avrrrinator/hardware/revA/README.md

 2. Install/plug in your Bus Pirate 3 and make sure that it works on your system.
 [Bus Pirate AVR programming guide](http://dangerousprototypes.com/docs/Bus_Pirate_AVR_Programming)

 3. Plug in all cables, attach the Avrrrinator PCB to the Bus Pirate (note orientation of all cabling before applying power).

+4. Set the voltage jumper to your desired level.

-4. Write to your AVR breakouts with the following: `avrdude -v -p attiny4313 -c buspirate -P /dev/ttyUSB0 -U flash:w:blinky4313.hex`
+5. Write to your AVR breakouts with the following: `avrdude -v -p attiny4313 -c buspirate -P /dev/ttyUSB0 -U flash:w:blinky4313.hex`

 Replace: `attiny4313`, `/dev/ttyUSB0`, and `blinky4313.hex` with values from your own environment.

+## Todo

+Complete assembly writeup (for the brave, just slot in all the components where they fit).

 ## Notable changes

 Revision A2: Silkscreen updates (mostly written on the mask layer), along with BOM change to a direct mounting header.

 Revision A1: Initial release.
 [Previous documentation and BOM](http://open.konspyre.org/blog/2013/01/23/the-avrrrinator-revision-a/).

 ## Licensing